Market Compliance and Surveillance

 Our risk based sampling and analysis programme is focused on monitoring the quality and safety of veterinary medicinal products both on the Irish market and manufactured for export.

 In relation to veterinary medicines, the Department of Agriculture, Food and the Marine is the responsible authority for the licensing of wholesalers and retailers of veterinary medicines, as well as advertisements for veterinary medicines marketed in Ireland and monitoring any reports of illegal products being used.
 The legislation governing the sale and possession of veterinary medicines is necessarily strict in order to protect animal and consumer health.
 In this regard, it should be noted that all product presentations marketed in Ireland must be authorised.
-It is also a requirement of national legislation that veterinary medicines must not be advertised in contravention of their marketing authorisation and that products which have been designated Veterinary Practitioner only (VPO-1), veterinary practitioner only (VPO) or Prescription Only (POM) [i.e. restricted to supply only to veterinary practitioners directly or under veterinary prescription] must not be advertised to the general public or farmers.
+It is also a requirement of national legislation that veterinary medicines must not be advertised in contravention of their marketing authorisation and that products which have been designated as subject to prescription [i.e. restricted to supply only to veterinary practitioners directly or under veterinary prescription] must not be advertised to the general public or farmers.

 The HPRA monitors the annual consumption of antibiotic veterinary medicines under a programme known as ESVAC.